molivil/warnick/README.md

 ## Important!
 If you specify a maxdepth, you must also specify an owner.
 Owner must always be "nobody", or $defaultowner, unless used in a web integration with ProtoWeb.

+### Known bugs
+Occasionally Warnick tends to get stuck in an infinite loop with a website.
+I will need to fix this at some point.
+If you run into this bug, as a workaround, you can either use it on subdirectories of the site, until the culprit is found, or use a smaller maxdepth value.